godaddy/engineering/_posts/2018-06-06-cicd-best-practices.md

 - are easier for both human and machine to read.
 - are more portable.
 - discourage you from using too many scripts, which leads to simpler pipelines.
-- force you to provide a strict stage/step structure for you jobs.
+- force you to provide a strict stage/step structure for your jobs.
 - is where the Jenkins community is putting the most effort, so will benefit more from new features.

 **How we put it into practice:** We have converted most of our Jenkins jobs to declarative pipeline, and